sethteo/tp/docs/DeveloperGuide.md

     * Pros: Easy to implement, clears up confusion of users when using the `view c` command and thinking that their inputs were valid.
     * Cons: Additional variable has to be added in order to account for Scenario 2

-### 8.Change duration of each meeting to start in intervals of 30 minutes

-#### Implementation

-Currently, the duration of each meeting is fixed at 1 hour.

-In the future, we hope to be able to change the duration of each meeting to start in intervals of 30 minutes.
-This will allow the financial advisors to have more flexibility in scheduling meetings.

-To implement this, the validation check in the `Meeting` class will have to be updated to ensure the duration of each meeting is in intervals of 30 minutes.

-#### Design consideration:

-**Aspect: How to ensure that the duration of each meeting is in intervals of 30 minutes:**

-* When a new meeting is added or edited, check if the duration of the meeting is in intervals of 30 minutes.
-    * Pros: Easy to implement.
-    * Cons: Additional check required when adding/editing meetings.
 ---